 These semi-dried tomato & Comté cheese scones are ideal for breakfast or as an accompaniment with soup.

 - 225g strong white flour

 - pinch of salt and freshly ground black pepper

 - 3tbs buttermilk

 - 2tbs chopped fresh chives

 - 40g chopped spring onions

 - 50g grated Comté Cheese + a bit extra for garnish

 Preheat the oven to 180°C.

-Weigh the flour, salt, pepper, sugar, mustard powder and baking powder.
+Weigh the flour, salt, pepper, mustard powder and baking powder.
 Cut the butter in small pieces and rub the butter in to the flour mix with your fingertips until it resembles fine breadcrumbs.